jankampherbeek/EnigmaSuite/Enigma/Typora/installation-manual/Installation-manual.md

+## After installation

+If you start Enigma the first time after installation, you might get a request to install *.Net Runtime*.
+This is additional software from MicroSoft that is required to run the program.
+If this Runtime is already available on your computer, you will not see this request.
+Click the download link in the window about this Runtime.
+After downloading it, you can click the downloaded file to install the Runtime.

 ## Removing Enigma

 It is easy to remove Enigma.
 In the settings of Windows, you can select an overview of installed apps.